Dance Hall Days

 Henry Cooper

-Football: Celtic become the first British team to win the European Cup.
+Football: Celtic become the first British team to win the European Cup, beating Internazionale 2-1 at the Stadium of Light in Lisbon.

-Manchester United end the Season as Champions of the English First Division.
+Manchester United end the season as Champions of the Football League First Division for the seventh time.

 Alf Ramsey, Manager of the England team, receives a Knighthood.

-Cycling: Tommy Simpson, the first British winner of the World Professional Road Race Championship, dies in the Tour de France.
+Cycling: Roger Pingeon wins the Tour de France.
+Tommy Simpson, the first British winner of the World Professional Road Race Championship, collapses and dies on the thirteenth stage of the race during the ascent of Mont Ventouxe.

 Sailing: Francis Chichester sails single-handed around the world in 119 days.
-He returns to Plymouth on 28th May.
+He returns to Plymouth in the Gypsy Moth IV on Sunday, 28th May.

 Squash: Jonah Barrington wins the first of six British Open Championships.